ttscoff/doing/COMMANDS.md

 ##### `--at` DATE_STRING

-Set finish date to specific date/time (natural langauge parsed, e.g. --at=1:30pm).
+Set finish date to specific date/time (natural language parsed, e.g. --at=1:30pm).
   If used, ignores --back.
 Used with --took, backdates start date

 ##### `-b` | `--back` DATE_STRING